R123-Data/Stock-Market-Data-Dashboard/README.md

 Power Query - Data transformation and cleaning layer for reshaping and preparing the data.
 DAX (Data Analysis Expressions) - Used for calcuated measures,dynamic visuals, and conditional logic.
 Data Modeling - Relationships established among tables to enable cross-filteringand aggregation.
-Interactive Visualizations
-KPI Cards & Slicers
+KPI Cards & Slicers - Created an interactive dashboard using KPI cards and slicers to enable dynamic filtering and real-time analysis of stock market performance and investment trends.

 Portfolio Performance KPIs :
 Total Market Capitalization: 417M